Arts and Crafts in Himachal Pradesh

 The princely states and the courts of the local kings gave patronage to the craftsman who had mastered and specialized the art of metal-ware for religious, household and war purposes and hence the art flourished around the temples and palaces.

-Iron and brass is still used for household utensils.
+Iron and brass are still used for household utensils.

 Other metal-wares include ritualistic vessels, idols, gold and silver jewelry, tools and equipment etc.